CyrisXD/Marlo/README.md

 ![alt text](https://i.imgur.com/dJKmriC.png "Marlo - Beta")

+# Notice
+This project is longer maintained but I am happy to accept any pull requests.

 Marlo is an open source and free MacOS tray app to directly control your Arlo Security Cameras.